alexesba/magento-guide/README.md

 * **sql**
   * Handles any custom database tables wich will be used by the module and process all upgrades to the extension.

+* **Class naming conventions and their relationship with the autoloader**
+  >Magento was developed based on the Zend Framework, so the rules of class naming in Magento were taken from the Zend Framework

+  Magento standardizes class names depending on their location in the file system.
+Such standadization enables atomatic class loading(**autoloader**) instead of using require_once and include_once functions.
+Rather than the directory separator('/' - invalid character for class names), developers use the underscor character('_')